Add-on Italian experiences (on request at additional charge) – enquire here

 Frassasi Caves (virtual tour)

 We take a two hour drive to one of the most spectacular sequences of limestone caves anywhere.
 Incredible stalactite and stalagmite formations loom as you walk through this enchanted subtly lit fairyland.
-Discovered by accident just 40 years ago, the network burrows deep into the mountains for 25 kms and more – nobody yet knows how far – but only the first couple kms have walkways open to the public.
-The spectacular ‘main hall’ would dwarf St Paul’s Cathedral which could comfortable fit inside!
+Discovered by accident just 40 years ago, the network burrows deep into the mountains for 25 kms and more – nobody yet knows how far – but only the first two kms have walkways open to the public.
+The spectacular ‘main hall’ would dwarf St Paul’s Cathedral which could comfortably fit inside!
 To protect this fragile environment photography is not allowed so content yourself for now with the virtual tour.

 Fly fishing (photos coming soon)